Mercury-in-glass thermometer: History

-The thermometer was used by the originators of the Fahrenheit and Celsius scales.
+The earliest documented use of mercury in some kind of thermometer is from the 1620s, when Athanasius Kircher, a Jesuit scholar, used quicksilver for his air thermometer, the precursor to in-glass thermometers.
+Later, in the 1650s, failed experiments were run to determine if mercury might be a superior substitute for spirits in an enclosed glass thermometer.
+In 1659, the astronomer Ismael Boulliau abandoned using mercury when he determined that it was not as responsive to changes in temperature as spirits.

+In 1713, Daniel Gabriel Fahrenheit began experimenting with mercury thermometers.
+By 1717, he was making them commercially.
+The superiority of his mercury thermometers over alcohol-based thermometers made them very popular, leading to the widespread adoption of his Fahrenheit scale, the measurement system he developed and used for his thermometers.

 Anders Celsius, a Swedish scientist, devised the Celsius scale, which was described in his publication The origin of the Celsius temperature scale in 1742.

 To define his scale Celsius used two fixed temperature points: the temperature of melting ice and the temperature of boiling water, both under atmospheric pressure of the standard atmosphere.
 This was not a new idea, since Isaac Newton was already working on something similar.
 The distinction of Celsius was to use the condition of melting and not that of freezing.
 The experiments for reaching a good calibration of his thermometer lasted for 2 winters.
 By performing the same experiment over and over again, he discovered that ice always melted at the same calibration mark on the thermometer.
 He found a similar fixed point in the calibration of boiling water to water vapour (when this is done to high precision, a variation will be seen with atmospheric pressure; Celsius noted this).
 At the moment that he removed the thermometer from the vapour, the mercury level climbed slightly.
 This was related to the rapid cooling (and contraction) of the glass.

-When Celsius decided to use his own temperature scale, he originally defined his scale "upside-down", i.e. he chose to set the boiling point of pure water at 0 °C (212 °F) and the freezing point at 100 °C (32 °F).
+When Celsius decided to use his own temperature scale, he originally defined his scale "upside-down", that is he chose to set the boiling point of pure water at 0 °C (212 °F) and the freezing point at 100 °C (32 °F).
 One year later, Frenchman Jean-Pierre Christin proposed to invert the scale with the freezing point at 0 C and the boiling point at 100 C. He named it centigrade (100 steps).

 Finally, Celsius proposed a method of calibrating a thermometer: